abe-winter/automigrate/README.md

 ## Kube integration

 At cloudprogress, we use this system to apply migrations on out kubernetes cluster.
-There are instructions for setting this up in the `./kube` folder of this repo.
+This repo has [instructions for doing migrations on kubernetes](./kube) in the `kube` folder.

 ## Integrating with CI